ddbj/www/_services/updt-e.md

 ### Narrowly-defined DDBJ, as a counterpart of GenBank and EMBL-Bank

 Making requests
-: We only accept updating requests from [the original submitter](/ddbj/submission-e.html#submitter) of the entry.
-Therefore if you are not the submitter you will need authorization from the submitter before making requests for the entry.
+: We only accept updating requests from [the original submitter](/ddbj/submission-e.html#submitter) of the entry.<br> Therefore if you are not the submitter you will need authorization from the submitter before making requests for the entry.

 Accepting your requests
-: We will send you a E-mail when your request is accepted.
-We will contact you only if we have queries or require further information.
+: We will send you a E-mail when your request is accepted. <br> We will contact you only if we have queries or require further information.

 How to accepting your requests